14 signs that you’re talking to a fake profile on Bumble — How to expose fake accounts?

 Ask them to start a video call.

-Ask your match if it’d be okay to have a video chat together—if they really don’t want to do that, they might be a catfish.
+Ask your match if it’d be okay to have a video chat together—if they don’t want to, they might be a catfish.

 – To eliminate the possibility of them being a bot, use specific prompts!